pivotal/docs-tap/scst-store/amr/install-amr-observer.hbs.md

 ## <a id='prerecs'></a> Prerequisites

-The AMR Observer is deployed by default on TAP's Full, Build and Run profiles.
+The AMR Observer is deployed by default on the Tanzu Application Platform Full, Build and Run profiles.

 ## <a id='switch-context'></a> Switching Context